sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

-q# Quickstart step 1: Install dependencies
+# Quickstart step 1: Install dependencies

 Sourcegraph has the following dependencies: